mattfan00/stit_backend_challenge/README.md

 - `/unsetFavourite` - receives the ID of the restaurant you want to remove from your favorites and returns the list of all of your favorited restaurants
 - `/get_businesses` - receives the location that you want to search for restaurants (if not specified then searches 'NYC') and returns a call from the Yelp API using that location
 - `/reserve` - receives the ID of the restaurant you want to make a reservation at and returns the details of that reservation
+    - Each reservation randomly gets assigned a status of "SUCCESS", "FAILURE", or "PENDING"

 **An important note** when sending requests to the endpoints listed in "Other" is to always send the JWT returned from the `/login` endpoint in the request header to indicate that the user is signed in.
 The required format for this is: `"Authorization": "Bearer your_jwt_token"`